 Machine learning is the art of adapting generic solvers to address specific problems.

-I am a Senior Researcher at the eXascale Infolab, University of Fribourg, Switzerland.
+I am a Senior Researcher and Lecturer at the eXascale Infolab, University of Fribourg, Switzerland.

 I obtained my Ph.D. in 2018 from the University of Fribourg under the supervision of Philippe Cudré-Mauroux.